LimePoint/opschain/docs/operations/rootless_install.md

 popd
 ```

-### Configure the Docker Rootless Daemon
+### Configure the Docker rootless daemon

-The steps from the [Run Services on Boot as Non-Root Users](service_setup.md#additional-configuration-for-rhel-7) guide need to be run if running on RHEL version 7 (or equivalent).
+The steps from the [run services on boot as non-root users](service_setup.md#additional-configuration-for-rhel-7) guide need to be run if running on RHEL version 7 (or equivalent).

 Create the Docker service unit file as the non-root user (e.g. `opschain`):